Bourke Street

 Project Overview

 The Catholic Archdiocese of Canberra and Goulburn are seeking early community feedback on the proposed redevelopment of the former St John of God Hospital site.
+The following information has been collated to help the community understand the proposal and the key factors which have shaped it’s development to date.

 Proposed Development